johnwcowan/r7rs-work/TreesCowan.md

 ## Tree rewriting

-These procedures do not mutate the tree they work on, but return a new tree isomorphic to the old tree and with the same elements, except as specified below.
+These procedures do not mutate the tree they work on, but return a new tree isomorphic to the old tree and with the same atoms, except as specified below.
 The new tree may share storage with the old.
-They accept an inversion of the tree as an argument rather than the tree itself;
+They accept an inversion of the tree as an argument rather than the tree itself.
-the term "the tree" in the definitions refers to the original tree from which the inversion was made.

 `(tree-add `*inversion subtree newnode*`)`